DamiAjele/Axia-Backend-Assignment/README.md

 # Express User App
-This is a simple express app that allows users to register and log in
+This is a simple express app that allows users to register and log into their accounts to access their information.
+Users are also allowed to update and delete their information.

 ## Features
 - User Registration